Quant-X-Security-Coding-GmbH/QAA_Condition_Number/computeralgebra/singular/singular.md

 poly f_1;
 x(0)*x(2)+x(1)*x(2)+x(0)*x(3)+x(1)*x(3)+x(2)*x(4)+x(1)*x(5)+x(1)*x(6)+x(3)*x(6)+x(5)*x(6)+x(0)*x(7)+x(1)*x(7)+x(3)*x(7)+x(5)*x(7)+x(2)*y(0)+x(4)*y(0)+x(0)*y(2)+x(3)*y(2)+x(4)*y(2)+x(6)*y(2)+x(0)*y(3)+x(2)*y(3)+x(1)*y(4)+x(7)*y(4)+x(5)*y(5)+x(7)*y(5)+x(6)*y(6)+x(7)*y(6)+x(6)*y(7)+x(3)+x(5)+x(7)+y(0)+y(2)+y(7)+1
 ```
+The lead monomial is now the quadratic monomial in *x* with the lowest index sum followed by the quadratic monomial in *x* with the second lowest index sum.
+But here again we find this pattern broken by `x(5)*x(6)` with an indes sum of 11 being greater than `x(0)*x(7)` with an index sum of 7.
+As a high index means that the variable is low we can simply substitute a low variable index by a high high variable idex in the reasoning of the previous section to make it applcable for the **degree reverse lexicographical ordering with ascending indexes**.

-The demo of the impact of ascending and descending indexes was merely a little fun experiment.
+Demonstrating the impact of ascending and descending indexes was merely a little fun experiment.
 Now we will print *f_1* in various global monomial orderings:

 ### Lexicographical Ordering